trnql/trnql_ios/README.md

 ## Guides

-Please see our website for guides, documentation, and the API Reference by [clicking here](http://trnql.com/guides-ios/).
+For guides, documentation, and the API Reference, please see our [website](http://trnql.com/guides-ios/).

 ## License

-trnql is available under a custom license.
-See the LICENSE file for more info.
+For licensing information, please see our [Terms of Service](http://trnql.com/download/EvaluationTermsofService.pdf)